 6. Listen to Your Body: If you start to feel pain or discomfort, take a break from running, focus on cross-training workouts, and/or rest.

-If you are experiencing shin pain or discomfort while running, or if you’d like to learn more about preventing shin pain, a physical therapist can help.
+If you are experiencing shin pain while running or would like to prevent shin pain, a physical therapist can help.

-Lastly, physical therapists can guide you on specific shoewear or any other foot support that you can use to prevent pain and allow you to continue running.
+Lastly, physical therapists can guide you on a specific shoewear or any other foot support if needed.

 We offer a range of services designed to meet the individual needs of each patient, including:

-1. Manual Therapy: Our physical therapists use hands-on techniques to mobilize the affected joint or soft tissue and improve range of motion.
+1. Manual Therapy: Our physical therapists use hands-on techniques to mobilize the affected joint or soft tissue and improve mobility.

 2. Therapeutic Exercises: We provide targeted exercises and stretches to improve strength, flexibility, and endurance in the affected area.

-3. Gait Analysis: Our team can evaluate your walking or running gait to identify any issues that may be contributing to your shin splints and provide recommendations for correction.
+3. Gait Analysis: Our team can evaluate your walking or running gait.
+As a result, this will identify any issues that may be contributing to your shin splints.

 Request an Appointment